Filter Media

 The initial step should be to determine if the sand and sediment are coming from the well or within your home from decaying pipes or fixtures.

-If your home has galvanized iron pipes, corrosion may cause the coating in the pipe to wear off and add what appears to be sediment into the water.
+If your home has galvanized iron pipes, corrosion may cause the coating in the pipe to wear off and add what appears to be sediment to the water.
 An additional common cause of sediment in domestic water is the corrosion of the water heater tank.
-Most tank type water heaters contain glass lining which degrades with time and may appear as pieces of sand or hard glass-like sediment.
+Most tank-type water heaters contain a glass lining, which degrades with time and may appear as pieces of sand or hard, glass-like sediment.

-The anode rod in the water heater can also corrode and brown sand-like particles may show up inside the faucets and appliances.
-In the event that the washing machine is getting clogged up, but an inspection of the lavatory flush tank reveals no sediment, then the sediment may very well be coming from the water heater tank.
+The anode rod in the water heater can also corrode, and brown sand-like particles may appear inside the faucets and appliances.
+If the washing machine is getting clogged but an inspection of the lavatory flush tank reveals no sediment, then the sediment may very well be coming from the water heater tank.

-Try to run the water directly from the well to see if you're able to identify some sediment in a white bucket.
+Try running the water directly from the well to see if you can identify sediment in a white bucket.

 Step Two: Get your water tested

-The 2nd step would be to have the water tested for iron, manganese, hardness, tannin, sulfates, and turbidity.
+The second step is to have the water tested for iron, manganese, hardness, tannin, sulfates, and turbidity.

-If feasible have the lab to perform a particle count to look for the number of particles in the water.
-If your water is high in iron, manganese, sulfates or tannin, or possesses an odor of sulfur or ‘rotten-eggs', then further treatment becomes necessary other than sediment filter systems.
+If feasible, have the lab perform a particle count to determine the number of particles in the water.
+If your water is high in iron, manganese, sulfates, or tannin or possesses an odor of sulfur or ‘rotten eggs,' then further treatment other than sediment filter systems becomes necessary.

 Well water filters intended for sediment and sand removal aren't appropriate for most water that contains iron and manganese because the iron and manganese are dissolved in the water and are not actual particles that can be filtered.